by Christopher Zoukis

 On February 27, 2017, Lukas Kostelecky was arrested for criminal mischief, a Class C felony, after damaging a copy machine at New Town High School.
 He pleaded guilty to criminal mischief, a Class A misdemeanor, and was ordered to pay $3,790 in restitution to the New Town school district.

 At the restitution hearing, the state presented a quote of $3,790 to replace the copier.
 The quote also noted that the depreciated value of the machine was $400.
 Kostelecky presented evidence that a refurbished copier would cost between $1,111 and $1,795.
 When ordering the $3,790 in restitution, the trial court judge said, “Now, if, in fact, that makes the school district beyond whole, I can’t make that determination . . . [but] that was the amount that was expended to replace the item that was damaged and ultimately destroyed by Mr. Kostelecky.”

 Kostelecky appealed, arguing that “restitution does not mean the victim is entitled to buy newer, more expensive items.”
-After reviewing state law, as well as a 2016 addition ...
+After reviewing state law, as well as a 2016 addition to the North Dakota ...

 by Matt Clarke

 On December 5, 2017, the Supreme Court of Rhode Island held that, “from this point forward, Shatney v.
 State, 755 A.2d 130 (R.I.
 2000), shall be deemed abrogated and inapplicable in any case involving both an initial application for postconviction relief and an applicant who has been sentenced to life without the possibility of parole.”